 Poor understanding of dementia

 Dementia may be a new experience for some people, especially if families that migrated to the UK were of working age and did not bring older relatives.
-In some countries of origin, dementia is viewed more as a normal part of ageing, or it can be viewed as a punishment by God or possession by spirits.
+In some countries, dementia is viewed more as a normal part of ageing, or it can be viewed as a punishment by God or possession by spirits.
 This in turn makes it an ‘unpreventable’ condition and contributes to a poor understanding of dementia and how to manage it.

 Barriers to diagnosis